The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Introduction

-The present paper discusses our PDE solver framework Peano \cite{Software:Peano} that tries to meet these criteria at hands of a spacetree, an extension of the well-known quadtree and octree paradigm from bisection into $k$-section and arbitrary spatial dimension.
-It thus focuses on a specific yet popular meshing paradigm \cite{Akcelik:03:EarthquakesAtSC,BangerthEtAl:07:dealII,Burstedde:11:p4est,Frisch:13:AdaptiveDataStructures,Gadeschi:15:HierachicalCartesianGrids,Griebel:99:SFCAndMultigrid,Jeong:01:PhaseField,Lashuk:12:MultipoleOnHeterogeneous,Sampath:08:Dendro,Sundar:12:ParallelMultigrid,Sundar:08:BalancedOctrees}: adaptive Cartesian grids.
-Different to alternative approaches with HPC flavour (\cite{Bangerth:11:dealiiwithp4est,BangerthEtAl:07:dealII,Bastian:08:Dune1,Bastian:08:Dune2,Burstedde:11:p4est,Granding:14:ParallelHighDimAMR,Grandin:15:HighDimAMR,Frisch:13:AdaptiveDataStructures,Gadeschi:15:HierachicalCartesianGrids,Griebel:99:SFCAndMultigrid,Jeong:01:PhaseField,Rahimian:10:BloodFlow,Reiter:13:GeometricMultigrid,Sampath:08:Dendro,Sundar:08:BalancedOctrees,Sundar:12:ParallelMultigrid,Warren:92:Trees}, e.g.) our approach ties the mesh traversal to the mesh structure: the user is not allowed to navigate through the grid freely.
-Instead, the grid traversal, i.e.~the sequence in which grid entities are processes, is predetermined and fixed.
-The renunciation from a random access programming model is a severe restriction that may force algorithms to be redesigned.
-However, it allows developers to focus on the question which algorithmic steps are mapped onto the processing of which grid entity (vertex or cell, e.g.) and which temporal and data dependencies between these steps are essential.
-How the processing is realised is hidden.
-This picks up recent trends in task-based computing and has successfully been realised in different spacetree and non-spacetree codes (e.g.~\cite{Davison:00:Uintah,Meister:12:Software,Weinbub:14:ViennaX}).
-Naturally, a minimalistic set of constraints on what to do with which grid parts and which partial orders allows us to tune the grid traversal and to hide concurrent execution from the application codes.
-Since the traversal invokes user-defined operations rather than user code running through the grid, i.e.~controlling the traversal, our programming paradigm can be summarised by the Hollywood principle: Don't call us, we call you \cite{Sweet:85:HollywoodPrinciple}.
+While we work application-generic, \newB{Peano does} not strive for the flexibility and diversity along the lines of other solutions such as \cite{Software:Chombo,Software:dealii,Bastian:08:Dune1,Burstedde:11:p4est,Davison:00:Uintah,Feichtinger:11:Walberla,Sampath:08:Dendro,Teunissen:17:Afivo} or \newB{other projects such as described} \newC{and cited in \cite{Deiterding:05:AMR,Dreher:05:Racoon,Dubey:16:SAMR}.
+This list is not comprehensive.} Our approach ties the mesh traversal and programming model to the mesh structure: the user is not allowed to navigate through the grid freely.
+Instead, the grid traversal, i.e.~the sequence in which grid entities are processes, is prescribed.
+This poses a restriction that may force algorithms to be redesigned, but it allows \newB{users} to focus \newC{on} which algorithmic steps are mapped onto the processing of which grid entity (vertex or cell, e.g.) and which temporal and data dependencies between these steps exist.
+How the processing is realized is hidden.
+This picks up recent trends in task-based computing and has successfully been used in various spacetree and non-spacetree codes such as \cite{Meister:12:Software,Weinbub:14:ViennaX}.
+A minimalist set of constraints \newB{prescribing a} partial order allows us to tune the grid traversal. \newA{It further enables us} to hide concurrent execution from the application codes.
+It is one goal of the manuscript to highlight how such a restrictive programming model interacts with other well-known concepts such as spacetree linearization based upon space-filling curves \cite{Sundar:08:BalancedOctrees}, various discretization and data modeling choices, persistent data storage, domain decomposition and task processing.
+Since the traversal invokes user-defined operations and disallows \newA{users} to control the traversal, our programming paradigm can be summarizes by the Hollywood principle: Don't call us, we call you \cite{Sweet:85:HollywoodPrinciple}.